flocasts/flo-scss/site/docs/components/buttons.md

 ### Sizes

-Button sizes have dynamic widths.
+Button sizes have dynamic widths based on a padding-left & padding-right of 24px plus the characters.
 Heights are set by adding add `.btn`, `.btn-lg` or `.btn-sm`.
 Small buttons `.btn-sm` have a height of 32px.
 Base btns `.btn` have a height of 40px.
 Large buttons `.btn-lg` have a height of 52px.

 {% capture example %}
 <button type="button" class="btn btn-primary btn-sm">Small button</button>